-APPLICATION PERIODContinuing to spring semester 2015: The application deadline is January 9th, 2015.
+APPLICATION PERIOD Continuing to Spring semester 2016: The application deadline is January 8, 2016.

 An undergraduate (undeclared or certified major) who at the end of any one semester has failed to maintain a 2.00 semester and/or cumulative grade point average is considered academically deficient.
 WSU Tri-Cities students must complete an application and an interview through the Reinstatement office on the Tri-Cities campus.

 Complete a Current Student Application for Continued Enrollment

 - Print and sign.
 Completed application is taken to the WSUTC Cashier’s office for payment prior to reinstatement appointment.